 Also, keep in mind that sometimes an eating disorder is the result of a nutritional deficiency.
 Not eating the right foods can cause one to form.
 For that reason, it’s essential to eat a balanced diet.

 Psychological factors are a big problem for people who suffer from eating disorders.
 In fact, many eating disorder treatment programs for young adults start with psychological help.
 The most common issue is poor or low self-esteem.
 When people don’t feel or think that they look good, they work hard to change themselves.

-At Red Oak Recovery®, we offer young adult rehab programs.
+At Red Oak Recovery, we offer young adult rehab programs.
 However, we take our treatment beyond just drug rehab.
-We also offer treatment for eating disorders such as anorexia and bulimia.
-Our team understands the difference between anorexia vs bulimia and want to share our knowledge with you.
+We also provide treatment for eating disorders such as anorexia and bulimia.
+Our team understands the difference between anorexia vs. bulimia, and we want to share our knowledge with you.